Moogamouth/Yukikaki/README.md

 ###### options
 The options object passed into .scrape().

+#####
+Tip: You can set options.i to 0 to disable scraping for sources and links of the page currently being crawled.

 ##### options.i
 `Int`
 Optional.
 Default is 1.
 Determines when to stop archiving links and sources.
 If i > 1, options.hrefs will automatically be set to true.